catalyst-cloud/catalystcloud-docs/source/tutorials/bootstrapping-puppet.rst

 Catalyst Cloud network and configure it with `Puppet`_ and have it check in to the puppetmaster.

-To achieve this we will create a ``heat`` script that will handle the creation of the instance and then run a nested cloud-config script via `cloud-init`_ that will handle the provisioning of Puppet on the new server.
+To achieve this we will create a ``heat`` template that will handle the creation of the instance and then run a nested cloud-config script via `cloud-init`_ that will handle the provisioning of Puppet on the new server.